VUIIS/dax/docs/installing_dax_in_a_virtual_environment.rst

 Create the Virtual Environment
 ------------------------------

-In production accounts, dax1.0 is to be installed only on virtual environments(anaconda, virtualenv, etc) on Python-3.6.
-Current DAX1.0 virtual environment is in
+In production accounts, dax is to be installed only on virtual environments (anaconda, virtualenv, etc) on Python-3.6.
+Current DAX virtual environment is in

 ::